 Shame = control

 See, shame is a powerful mechanism for control.
-When we shame someone, that’s an attempt for us to control behaviour in another person that makes us feel uncomfortable, whether that’s your toddler son playing with his penis in the bath or your dad being rude to waiters.
+When we shame someone, it’s an attempt to control behaviour in another person that makes us feel uncomfortable.
+Whether that’s your toddler son playing with his penis in the bath or your dad being rude to waiters.

 So what’s the antidote?